Flea markets in France

 Best Flea Markets in France: Paris

-There are flea markets in every pocket of the French capital.
-And you can get anything you want, from authentic European antiques to fake watches, classical furniture, and the latest sneakers.
-However, the three main Paris flea markets are the Marché aux Puces de Montreuil flea market in the 20th district to the east, the Marche aux Puces de la Porte de Vanves flea market near Montparnasse to the south, and the massive Puces de Saint-Ouen flea market, just outside Montmartre to the north.
+There are flea markets all over the French capital.
+You can find anything you want there, from authentic European antiques and classical furniture to fake watches and the latest sneakers.
+The three main flea markets in Paris, however, are the Marché aux Puces de Montreuil in the 20th arrondissement to the east, the Marché aux Puces de la Porte de Vanves near Montparnasse to the south, and the massive Puces de Saint-Ouen just outside Montmartre to the north.

-A visit to one of these three flea markets is as much an essential part of a trip to Paris as the Louvre.
-Once you have mastered the subway, you will be able to see the best of them in one day of all-out shopping.
-And spend the next day exploring Paris’ antique neighborhoods, known for their high density of antique shops.
-Like for instance the Carré Rive Gauche or the Village Saint-Paul, a quaint little neighborhood full of antique shops in the Marais area of Paris.
+Visiting one of these three markets is an essential part of any trip to Paris, just like visiting the Louvre.
+Once you have mastered the metro, you can see the best of them in a day of intensive shopping.
+Then spend the next day exploring Paris’s antique neighbourhoods, which are known for their high density of antique shops.
+Examples include the Carré Rive Gauche and the Village Saint-Paul, a quaint neighbourhood full of antique shops in the Marais district.

 Marché aux Puces de Clignancourt (Paris St-Ouen flea market)

-Saint-Ouen flea market in Paris has a long history of market trading.
-Originally, this Paris flea market was the site of rag-and-bone men.
-They lived outside the city’s borders and were otherwise known as “pêcheurs de lune” (moon fishermen).
-The name originates from their habit of searching other people’s trash by night and then selling it in their stalls by day.
+The Saint-Ouen flea market in Paris has a long history of market trading.
+Originally, the market was home to rag-and-bone men.
+They lived outside the city’s borders and were known as “pêcheurs de lune,” or “moon fishermen.”
+This name comes from their habit of searching through people’s trash at night and selling the items in their stalls during the day.

 In the late 19th century, these traders came together to form the largest and most famous flea market in Paris.
-The Puces de Clignancourt nowadays attracts between 120,000 to 180,000 visitors every weekend.
+Nowadays, the Puces de Clignancourt attracts between 120,000 and 180,000 visitors every weekend.

-Saint-Ouen flea market, or simply Clignancourt flea market, hosts no fewer than twelve different flea markets.
-Among which many indoor flea markets, with a couple of thousand stalls in total.
-This Parisian brocante covers seven hectares and is the largest antique market in the world.
-That means it is pretty much impossible to leave without at least a few goodies when shopping at Porte de Clignancourt.
+The Saint-Ouen flea market, also known as the Clignancourt flea market, consists of no fewer than twelve different flea markets.
+Among them are many indoor flea markets with a total of a couple thousand stalls.
+The seven-hectare market is the largest antique market in the world.
+It’s pretty much impossible to leave Porte de Clignancourt without at least a few goodies.

 flea market merchants sitting outside their shop in st ouen flea market